 What About Covid?

-At the time of our sailing, no Covid testing was required for entry into Canada.
+At the time of our sailing, no Covid testing was for crossing the border into Canada.
 It was required to board the ship.
 Because we were driving back, no testing was required to return to the U.S. via a land crossing.

 Masks were required in the cruise terminal for the embarkation and disembarkation process.
 Onboard the ship, masks were recommended, but not required.
 We opted to wear them when we were inside and social distancing couldn’t be maintained.